-In addition, the role of technology cannot be dismissed.
-From payment solutions to e-commerce platforms, a subscription business is reliant on the right technology to provide a seamless browsing, purchasing, and billing experience.
+- In addition, the role of technology cannot be dismissed.
+From online payment solutions to ecommerce platforms, a subscription business is reliant on the right technology to provide a seamless browsing, purchasing, and billing experience.

-When done right and when long-term relationships are established, the subscription business model presents several desirable benefits.
+When done right and when long-term relationships are established with the right audience, a subscription model presents several desirable benefits: